GLSS-UDA/GLSS-UDA/README.md

 SNV and Hand gesture dataset contains NIR images and corresponding masks which can be used for the task of Unsupervised domain adaptation for the task of skin segmentation.

-Link to Pre-print of paper published:
+Link to Pre-print of paper published: <br />
 Skin Segmentation from NIR Images using Unsupervised Domain Adaptation through Generative Latent Search.
 Accepted in ECCV 2020 (Spotlight)
 [Preprint](https://arxiv.org/abs/2006.08696)